 Accenture had a customer that was an automobile manufacturer looking to increase its lead generation and lead scoring abilities.
 It needed real-time website data to inform a customer’s propensity to purchase a car.

-Engaging with these customers in the moment was essential to attracting the visitor and making them a prospect.
+Engaging with these customers at the moment was essential to attracting the visitor and making them a prospect.
 Accenture chose BangDB as the NoSQL database to provide learning models that analyzed the visitors’ behavior to predict their lead scores.
 The insights BangDB’s AI and streaming brought allowed Accenture to build a dashboard that tracked the customer in real-time.

-The lead scoring application provided the automobile manufacturer twice the conversion rate it had been experiencing thanks to a better, more efficient use of sales resources.
+The lead scoring application provided the automobile manufacturer with twice the conversion rate it had been experiencing thanks to a better, more efficient use of sales resources.

 Facebook created Cassandra, a NoSQL database.
 The purpose of this database was to help in indexing messages users send to one another and allowing users to search those messages using keywords.

 Facebook designed a way to use each person’s user ID as a primary key.
 All message data was part of another column.
 This allows Facebook Messenger to display all messages sent between users in one conversation thread.

 Cassandra is a wide-column store database that allows Facebook to scale its messenger operations with no single point of failure.
 The system is distributed across hundreds of nodes stored in different data centers so that if anyone node fails, the system will still run.

 Google Bigtable helps the massive online company power its transactions.
 Within Google Mail, that means indexing large data sets and allowing users to find their messages based on keywords.